gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 ## From Game Boy to SMS/GG

+### RAM Banks
+- The SMS/GG ROM file size must be at least 64K to enable mapper support for RAM banks in emulators.
+  - If the generated ROM is too small then `-yo 4` for makebin (or `-Wm-yo4` for LCC) can be used to set the size to 64K.

 ### Tile Data and Tile Map loading

 #### Tile and Map Data in 2bpp Game Boy Format